tmfone/.github/profile/README.md

 ## Welcome! 👋

-We're a crew committed to crafting tools that fuel the cutting-edge business models of tomorrow.
-We're all about open source and the electric energy of community to spark innovation.
-We're constantly on the lookout for fresh minds to hop on board and help us shape ideas into real world applications.
+We're a dedicated team focused on developing tools that drive the business models of the future.
+We're passionate about both open-source initiatives and proprietary partnerships, aiming for mutually beneficial collaborations.
+We're always seeking fresh perspectives to join us and transform ideas into impactful real-world applications.

 <!--